The Bulletin: Protiviti’s Review of Corporate Governance

 Exactly how the future of sustainability reporting will unfold remains to be seen.
 Voluntary reporting and voluntary submission to attestation coupled with pressure from activists and convergence of global reporting standards will provide an interesting and powerful mix of forces that could very well move the meter in many boardrooms and C-suites.

 Sustainability reports offer insight as to the potential for enhancing long-term returns and mitigating future risks to enterprise value that often are not on the balance sheet.
 Management’s commitment to sustainability places emphasis on actions, not words; on disruptive innovation, not “business as usual”; and, most important, on leadership, collaboration and transparency.
 Conversely, management indifference to sustainability issues in business carries with it the risk of reputation damage, brand erosion, loss of talent, increased shareholder activism, business decline and, ultimately, business failure.
-Needless to say, collective indifference across the marketplace could result in irreparable damage to the planet and civilisation as we know it.
+Needless to say, collective indifference across the marketplace could result in irreparable damage to the planet and civilization as we know it.

 Sustainability issues are worthy of attention in both the C-suite and boardroom.
 For companies remaining in a “wait and see” mode concerning the quality of sustainability reporting, the key factors listed above bear monitoring going forward.
 New developments could nudge boards and their chief executives to an action orientation toward improving the relevancy and transparency of sustainability performance to investors.
 With today’s evolving optics, it is a wise move for companies to articulate the demonstrable value they contribute on multiple ESG fronts and communicate their message and commitment to the market.